oravnat/k_cycle/README.md

 In order to build the CPU-only executable file without the project file, you need to compile and link the following C++ files: main.cpp, Matrix2D.cpp, MG2D.cpp, Level.cpp, ConjugateGradient.cpp, functions.cpp.
 You also need to specify Stack Reverse Size of 100000000.

-In addition, for cuda support, the following cuda_functions.cu file must be compiled using the cuda compiler and you must define a preprocessor macro with the name HAVE_CUDA when compiling each of the files (both cpp files and cu files).
+In addition, for cuda support, the file cuda_functions.cu must be compiled using the cuda compiler and you must define a preprocessor macro with the name HAVE_CUDA when compiling each of the files (both cpp files and cu files).
 You also need to link with the library files cublas.lib and cusparse.lib.

 ### Building on linux